Offirmo/offirmo-monorepo--2021-legacy/stack--2022/0-meta/build-tools/node-typescript-compiler/README.md

 npm i --save-dev node-typescript-compiler
 ```

-Node requirements: unknown.
-I'm using the latest LTS but I believe it should work for older node >=4,
+Node requirements: **>=12** since this module is now [pure ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
-thus I'm not enforcing the node version.
-Not promising anything either.
+If needed, the older v3 should work for older node >=4.
+Not promising anything.

 ## Usage